-Lithium-ion (Li-ion) batteries are a common type of rechargeable batteries used in laptops, phones, and more.
-Although Li-ion batteries are an amazing invention, they can overheat because they pack a large amount of energy in a small amount of space.
+Lithium-ion (li-ion) batteries are a common type of rechargeable batteries used in laptops, phones, and more.
+Although li-ion batteries are an amazing invention, they can overheat because they pack a large amount of energy in a small amount of space.
 Overheating or using them the wrong way can result in explosions that cause injuries and fires.
-Here are a few tips for how to avoid explosion and lithium battery safety:
+Here’s how to use li-ion battery safely to avoid explosions:

 - When purchasing electronic devices, they should be checked for the label of an independent testing laboratory, such as Underwriter’s Laboratory.
 The manufacturer’s instructions must be followed carefully.